sunitab55/sunitab55/README.md

 # 💫 About Me:
+I'm a penguins ethusiast waddling through the field of Data Science, and Machine Learning!
+I did my undergrad in Pure Math working on research topics in Representation Theory, Combinatorics and Number Theory!
+Currently, I'm taking interest in an applied aspect of Mathematics, hence Data Science, Statistics and Computer Science!
 I'm currently working on a sentiment analysis project of public perception based on news on the 2024 Presidential Candidates